njoyard/yarm/README.md

 { "foo": "bar" }
 ```

+Note: you should add the `--header "Content-Type: application/json"` option
+to the curl command line for those examples to work as intented.
+I omitted
+it for the sake of readability.

 There is currently no way to enable only one of the PUT and PATCH method at
 a time with yarm.
 You can still implement that manually however.